LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/data-source/_index.md

 weight = 4
 +++

-Before we connect to a data source to our Tableau workspace we will first look at what types of data there are, and how those data types are interpreted.
+Before we connect to a data source to our Tableau workspace, let's look at what types of data there are, and how those data types are interpreted.
 You can find official documentation on [Tableau Data Types here](https://help.tableau.com/current/pro/desktop/en-us/datafields_typesandroles_datatypes.htm).
-Below we will relate the types of data in Tableau to previously known data types using `python` or `SQL`.
+Below we will relate the data types in Tableau to previously known data types from Python and SQL.

 ## Data Types in Tableau